 - Manipulating reviews- including asking customers to leave positive reviews.

 Are there fake reviews on Amazon?
 Yes.
 Is it easy to see through?
 Yes.
-Can it get you delisted?
+Is it possible to delist it?
 Yes.
 Don’t do it.
-Integrity is the long-term strategy.
+Integrity is a long-term strategy.

 - Pricing mistakes- a lower price on Amazon than directly on your site

-In the world of larger multi-channel companies, this is called channel conflict.
+In the world of larger multi-channel companies, it is known as channel conflict.
 If you lower the price on Amazon and don’t match on your site, you’ll quickly train the public to become Amazon’s customer and not yours.

 - Poor customer service

 Great customer service is always a differentiator and will reflect in your buyer ratings.
 This is one of those mess with the bull, get the horns topics.
-Almost every person you provide poor delivery or follow up service too with be highly motivated to slam you on Amazon.
+Almost every person you provide poor delivery or follow-up service to with be highly motivated to slam you on Amazon.

 - Charging/ Overcharging for shipping

 Sneaking in high shipping costs (or higher than normal) never works.
 People will drive five miles to save $0.10 a gallon on gas.
 Shipping and handling costs are the same way.